-Potential beneficiary populations and groups (in no particular order) Key questions and preliminary answers Why?
+Potential benef ficiary populations and groups Key questions and preliminary answers (in no particula r order) Why?
 Who?
 Where?
-Age groups, disease stage 7 , geographical areas When? (at what level of minimum safety and efficacy data?)
-Availability? (when?, how much?)
-Vaccines Health care workers (and other essential staff including burial and sanitation workers) Utility: Treating HCWs will help them care for others and increase motivation Reciprocity: in turn for them risking their lives.
-If adequate supplies are available, prioritize first HCW taking care of sick patients in hospitals, then those who may see them in outpatient settings 8 Efficacy in NHPs, preferably human safety data, with informed consent As soon as available, ensuring that prioritization is done based on a previously agreed upon framework (see Annex 5), vaccine is administered in a transparent fashion and that appropriate data are collected Children Vulnerable group.
-Children have been affected and are at risk of more sever outcomes Children should be offered an opportunity to take part in trials.
-Doses and immune response maybe different in the children Are any special additional safeguards needed?
+Age groups, disease stage ^{,11} , geographical areas When? (at what level of minimum safety and efficacy data?)
+Availability? (when?, how much?) sharing land borders with areas of active transmission (no evidence of disease or infection) harm) preferably NHPs, availability of human safety data; with informed consent. and infection.
+Only when there are adequate supplies to provide for possible treatment to these areas.
+Other Vaccines Health-care workers (and other essential staff including burial and sanitation workers) Utility: Treating HCWs will help them care for others and increase motivation.
+Reciprocity: in turn for them risking their lives.
+If adequate supplies are available, prioritize first HCWs taking care of sick patients in hospitals, then those who may see them in outpatient settings.
+12 Efficacy in NHPs, preferably human safety data, with informed consent.
+As soon as available, ensuring that prioritization is done based on a previously agreed upon framework (see Annex 5), vaccine is administered in a transparent fashion and appropriate data are collected.
+Children Vulnerable group.
+Children have been affected and are at risk of more severe outcomes.
+Children should be offered an opportunity to take part in trials.
+Doses and immune response may be different in the children.
+Are any special additional safeguards needed?
 As above.
-Pregnant Women Very vulnerable, and have often been excluded from public health measures Mortality from EVD is likely to be higher in a pregnant woman.
+Pregnant women Very vulnerable and have often been excluded from public health measures.
+Mortality from EVD is likely to be higher in pregnant women.
 Preferably data on teratogenicity should be available.
-But even if not available, and if risk of transmission high consider giving with informed consent on possible risk to fetus.
-More frequent and closer observations necessary As above.
+But even if not available, and if risk of transmission is high, consider giving with informed consent on possible risk to foetus.
+More frequent and closer observations necessary.
+As above.
 Population in affected areas Reduce transmission of disease, save lives Persons at greatest risk of complications, including death, from EVD.
-There should be no discrimination based on characteristics such as gender, race, ethnicity, national origin, education, religion, political affiliation, income or social status Efficacy in NHPs, documentation of human safety data As above.
-Population in countries sharing land borders with areas of active transmission (no evidence of disease or infection) Other Protect them from spread into their communities (if supplies are adequate, and safety and efficacy are demonstrated) When adequate numbers of doses are available, can prevent spread and stop transmission.
-When adequate safety and immunogenicity data are available Will depend upon ability to scale-up production - not likely in short run
+There should be no discrimination based on characteristics such as gender, race, ethnicity, national origin, education, religion, political affiliation, income or social status.
+Efficacy in NHPs, documentation of human safety data.
+As above.
+Population in countries sharing land borders with areas of active into their communities (if When adequate numbers of doses are available, can prevent spread and stop transmission.
+When adequate safety and immunogenicity data are available.
+Will depend upon ability to scale-up production - not likely in short run.

-8 NB: will it be necessary to ascertain a priori if they have been already exposed?
+12 NB: will it be necessary to ascertain a priori if they already have been exposed?